- ►What does Druva offer for business continuity?

 ►Is there any additional cost incurred apart from the cost for using Phoenix DRaaS capabilities?

-You would incur a cost for running the Phoenix AWS Proxy, Phoenix storage (that stores the raw data from which AMI copies are created), and AMI copy, which is used to launch an EC2 instance for failover.
+You would incur a cost for running the Phoenix AWS Proxy, the cost of creating a DR copy which is used to launch an EC2 instance for failover.
 If you perform failover, you will incur additional cost for the launched EC2 instance.

 ►What is the Phoenix DRaaS Failover process?

-Phoenix DRaaS creates AMI for virtual machines and maintains AMI in the AWS account.
-At the time of disaster, you can launch EC2 instance from the latest AMI, in-turn spinning up to production in minutes.
+Phoenix DRaaS creates DR copies for virtual machines and maintains them in the AWS account.
+At the time of disaster, you can launch EC2 instance from the latest DR copy, in-turn spinning up to production in minutes.

 ►Can I failover a virtual machine to any Restore Point?

-No. By default, the latest AMI available (based on the last successful DR job) will be used to launch an EC2 instance for failover.
-You cannot choose any particular Restore Point for failover.
+No. By default, the latest DR copy available (based on the last successful update DR copy job) will be used to launch an EC2 instance for failover.
+You cannot choose any particular restore point for failover.

-►Does Phoenix overwrite an AMI on every DR cycle?
+►Does Phoenix overwrite a DR copy on every DR cycle?

-No. Phoenix does not overwrite an AMI.
-Phoenix creates a new AMI with every DR job, and deletes the previous AMI after the creation of the new AMI.
+No. Phoenix does not overwrite a DR copy.
+Phoenix creates a new DR copy with every update DR copy job, and deletes the previous DR copy after the creation of the new DR copy.

-►Can I access an AMI after an instance is launched for disaster recovery?
+►Can I access a DR copy after an instance is launched for disaster recovery?

 ►How do I locate the AMI created in my AWS account?